sriyankabaral/Emotion-Detection-System/README.md

 # Emotion-Detection-System

 This repository contains the implementation of an emotion recognition model using the VGG16 architecture.
-The project involves fine-tuning a pre-trained VGG16 model for emotion classification tasks, and the necessary code and model weights are provided.
+The project involves fine-tuning a pre-trained VGG16 model for emotion classification tasks, and the necessary code is provided.

 ## Contents of the Repository

 1. **`Vggmain.ipynb`**: The main notebook for setting up the VGG16 model, training, and evaluating it on the dataset.
 2. **`try 2 vgg16 fine tune.ipynb`**: A notebook showcasing fine-tuning techniques applied to the VGG16 model to improve performance.
-3. **`emotion_recognition_model.h5`**: The pre-trained model weights for the emotion recognition task.

 ## Key Features